Understaffing in Nursing Homes

 - Complications supplying food at regular intervals.
-This can lead to malnutrition, particularly for residents who need help feeding themselves.
+This can lead to dehydration and malnutrition, particularly for residents who need help feeding themselves.

 - Difficulty dispensing medication on a routine schedule, which can aggravate health problems the medication is intended to control.

-- Increased bedsores for immobile patients who must be turned on a regular basis.
+- Increased bedsore risk for immobile patients who must be turned on a regular basis.

-- Greater risk of falls because there is not enough staff to help ambulatory residents.
+- Greater risk of fall injuries because there is not enough staff to help ambulatory residents.